aspekt19/ethers.js/SECURITY.md

 I try to respond within the same day and will address any concern as quickly as possible (including code fixes and publishing to NPM).

-Any vulnerability will also be published to this file, along with credits, pertinent information and links to fixes.